 European Union leaders have talked about the pain Britain will cause itself when it leaves.
 And they’ve demanded that Britain invoke Article 50 and negotiate its exit from the EU immediately.
 I don’t think there’s much of a veil behind their threats.

-biggest fuckup of a prime minister in the history of
+David Cameron will probably be remembered as the biggest fuckup of a prime minister in the history of modern Britain. |

 Here's what Martin Schulz, leader of the European Parliament, said in The Guardian just the other day after the referendum result.
 “Britain has just cut its ties with that market.
-That’ll have consequences, and I don’t believe other countries will be encouraged to follow that dangerous path.
+That’ll have consequences, and I don’t believe other countries will be encouraged to follow that dangerous path.”

 Look at Greece for an indication of what European Union leadership does to governments and member countries who refuse to follow orders.
 After the OXI vote, Greece received only an offer of even more punishing debt relief terms and austerity programs than the package people voted on in that referendum.